MichaelSefranek/MichaelSefranek.github.io/_posts/2017-02-26-Float Tutorial.md

 }
 {% endhighlight %}

 So what exactly did float do?  _What did we expect it to do?_  Here is an interesting tool you can experiment with.
 In many browsers you can access developer tools and right click on any element on a webpage.
-At this time feel free to __right click on the blue square__ .
+At this time feel free to __right click on the blue square and select "inspect"__ .
 In chrome, there should be a box that looks like this:

 ![css box](/assets/stylebox.png)